cybercongress/foundation/thc.md

 - turnover
 - cap

-=> click on the line: buy or sell
+=> click on the line: Buy or Sell
-=> create
+=> Create elastic

 ## Oil

 Oil helps store and transfer gas.
-The only difference between avaregae elastic is that there exist special price oracle which incentivize calls in order to determine gas price for rebase.
+The only difference between avarage elastic is that there exist special price oracle which incentivize calls in order to determine gas price for rebase.

+UX:

+OIL price chart (target/actual)

+=> Report price